Sun-G0D/trademinddocs/Concep_SE.md

     *   **Docker:** Used for containerizing the various components (Core Engine, Python services, etc.) for consistent deployment.
     *   **Kubernetes:** Used for orchestrating container deployment, scaling, and managing the lifecycle of TradeMind services in a cluster.
     *   **Monitoring & Recovery:** Tools for logging, metrics collection, and potentially automated failover mechanisms.
-*   **Relevance:** You will manage Dockerfiles, Kubernetes manifests, configure message queues (see *TradeMind Configuration Guide* for `message_bus`), set up monitoring/alerting, and troubleshoot infrastructure-level issues.
+*   **Relevance:** You will manage Dockerfiles, Kubernetes manifests, configure message queues (see [*TradeMind Configuration Guide*](Config_guide.md) for `message_bus`), set up monitoring/alerting, and troubleshoot infrastructure-level issues.

 ### Typical Data Flow Summary
 Typically, market data flows from Exchanges -> Connectivity Layer -> Core Engine.
 The Core Engine may feed data to the Python Strategy Layer.
 Strategy signals flow from Python -> Core Engine.
 Orders flow from Core Engine -> Connectivity Layer -> Exchanges.
 System metrics and logs are generated across layers and aggregated by monitoring tools within the Distributed Infrastructure.

 ## Key Concepts

 *   **Build Process:** If building the platform from source, you will need to compile the C++ Core Engine and potentially other native components using CMake and a C++17 compatible compiler.
-(The *TradeMind Setup Guide for Quantitative Traders* provides a manual build process which can be adapted for automated builds).
+(The [*TradeMind Setup Guide*](Setup_guide.md) provides a manual build process which can be adapted for automated builds).
 *   **Configuration Files:** Primarily YAML files (e.g., `config/config.yaml`) controlling aspects like exchange connections (FIX parameters), data source details, risk limits, logging levels, performance tuning parameters (e.g., thread affinities), and message queue endpoints.
-Details are in the *TradeMind Configuration Guide*.
+Details are in the [*TradeMind Configuration Guide*](Config_guide.md).
 *   **FIX Engine:** The component managing Financial Information Exchange protocol sessions.
 Requires specific configuration per counterparty.
 Understanding session states (logon, heartbeat, logout) is important for troubleshooting connectivity.
 *   **ZeroMQ:** The high-performance asynchronous messaging library used for inter-service communication.
 Understanding its patterns (Pub/Sub, Req/Rep) helps in diagnosing communication bottlenecks or failures.
 *   **Docker & Kubernetes:** Standard tools for containerization and orchestration, used for packaging, deploying, scaling, and managing the TradeMind microservices.
 Familiarity with `docker build`, `docker-compose`, `kubectl`, and related manifest files is essential.
-The *TradeMind Configuration Guide* touches on containerized environments.
+The [*TradeMind Configuration Guide*](Config_guide.md) touches on containerized environments.
 *   **Market Data Adapters:** Pluggable components for specific data feeds.
 May require separate configuration or deployment depending on the data sources used.
 *   **Order Management System (OMS):** The part of the Core Engine responsible for tracking the state of orders (New, Filled, Canceled, Rejected) throughout their lifecycle.